RBNitesh/React/readme.md

-#React learning started from 18 may.
+#React learning started on 18 may.